Gourab-Chowdhury/Transfer-Knowledge-from-CLIP-to-Lightweight-CNN-model-using-VL2Lite-architecture/README.md

 # Transfer Knowledge from CLIP to Lightweight CNN model using VL2Lite architecture
 [VL2Lite](https://github.com/jsjangAI/VL2Lite) introduced by Jang et al. 2025<sup>1</sup> is a Vision-Language Knowledge Distillation framework designed to transfer rich, multi-modal semantic knowledge from large-scale foundation models into lightweight, compute-efficient convolutional vision backbones.
+I have tried to implement a demi version of this as a part of my research reminding the hardware constraints.
+I also took help of AI tools heavily to understand the concept and write code.

                   ┌───────────────────────────────┐
                   │   Teacher: CLIP (ViT-B/32)    │  [Frozen]